WHY SEE A PSYCHIATRIST?

 Pregnancy lowers or increases the serum level of some medications.
 For instance, lithium requires a dose reduction 24-48 hours before delivery to lower the chance of infant toxicity.

 WHY SEE A SPORTS PSYCHIATRIST?

-My additional training offers in-depth understanding of the nuances when diagnosing, treating or prescribing medications for athletes.
-You may be reluctant to take medication that can impair your athletic performance or is classified as “performance enhancer” and is prohibited in your sport.
+My additional training offers an in-depth understanding of the nuances when diagnosing, treating or prescribing medications for athletes.
+You may be reluctant to take medication that can impair your athletic performance or is classified as a “performance enhancer” and is prohibited in your sport.
 As a former student athlete, I understand.

 A few examples of such nuances:

 Propranolol is a common medication for performance anxiety.
 However, it can also lessen tremors and improve fine motor control, and therefore is prohibited at all times in archery and shooting, and in competitions for golf, automobile, billiards, darts, and some skiing, snowboarding or underwater sports.

 Most bipolar medications may cause weight gain, tremors or sedation that can impair athletic performance.
 Thus, lamotrigine, which is less likely to produce these side effects, is preferred for athletes.